A Unified Perspective for Loss-Oriented Imbalanced Learning via Localization: Generalization Analysis

-As shown in Sec.\ref{subsec:existing_analysis}, the fine-grained analysis is unavailable due to the global nature of the classic Lipschitz continuous property.
-In view of this, we extend this traditional definition with a local technique \cite{DBLP:conf/colt/BartlettBM02}: \begin{definition}[Local Lipschitz Continuity] We say the loss function $L(f, y)$ is local Lipschitz continuous with constants $\{\mu_y\}_{y = 1}^C$ if for any $f, f' \in \mathcal{F}, y \in \mathcal{Y}$, $\boldsymbol{x} \in \mathcal{S}_y$,
+As shown in Sec.\ref{subsec:existing_analysis_generalization}, the fine-grained analysis is unavailable due to the global nature of the classic Lipschitz continuous property.
+In view of this, we extend this traditional definition with the localization technique, as a solution to the limitation \textbf{(L2)}. \begin{definition}[Local Lipschitz Continuity] A loss function $L(f, y)$ is \textbf{locally} Lipschitz continuous with constants $\{\mu_y\}_{y = 1}^C$ if for any $f, f' \in \mathcal{F}, y \in \mathcal{Y}$, $\boldsymbol{x} \in \mathcal{S}_y$,

 \end{definition} Then, the following data-dependent contraction inequality helps us obtain a sharper bound, whose proof is given in Appendix \ref{app:data_dependent_contraction}.